1. Appropriately allotting time to each activity

 - The attending also assists with any administrative impediments including resistant or delayed consultations.
 It is critical that the attending properly orchestrate the input of all consultants and accurately relays this coordinated plan to the patient and the patient’s family.

 - One intern serves as scribe while the other presents.
 He or she enters new orders in the EMR at the bedside.
 When new medications are ordered the pharmacist should provide input with regards to the best medication and appropriate dosing.
 Consults should be decided during rounds and ordered electronically.
 Immediately following the teaching session the intern should page all new consultants or call the designated number.
 Progress notes should reflect the changes in management decided during rounds, and be completed by noon.
 The attending then writes his/her note.

 - The attending reviews all new notes by the interns and consultants, and in less stable patients interacts with the nurses, patient, and patient’s family a second time to assure that all plans have been enacted properly (A second check)

-- All notes including the attending notes should be entered by 1 PM, leaving the remainder of the day for problem solving, new admissions, and discharge planning.
+- When possible all notes including the attending notes should be entered by 1 PM, leaving the remainder of the day for problem solving, new admissions, and discharge planning.